E1evenJ/ng2-bs-dialogs-creator/README.md

 To open it you need to use the DialogsService.
 DialogsService has just 2 methods: `open` and `openAsync`.
 The first accepts a callback as paramenter, the second returns a `Promise`.
-You can use them in the following way;
+You can use them in the following way:

 **src/home/home.module.ts**